stevomatthews/Spoon-Knife/srt-api-functions-test.md

 mode it's not possible because `srt_connect` does not return until the socket is connected or failed due to timeout or interrupted call.
 * `SRTS_CONNECTED`: The socket is connected and ready for transmission.
-* `SRTS_BROKEN`: The socket was connected, but the connection got broken
+* `SRTS_BROKEN`: The socket was connected, but the connection was broken
-* `SRTS_CLOSING`: The socket may still be under some operation, but closing is requested, so no further operation will be accepted, only finishing what has been ordered so far
+* `SRTS_CLOSING`: The socket may still open and active, but closing is requested, so no further operations will be accepted (active operations will be completed before closing)
-* `SRTS_CLOSED`: The socket has been closed, just not yet wiped out by GC thread
+* `SRTS_CLOSED`: The socket has been closed, but not yet removed by the GC thread
-* `SRTS_NONEXIST`: The given number designates no valid socket.
+* `SRTS_NONEXIST`: The specified number does not correspond to a valid socket.

 ```
 int srt_getsndbuffer(SRTSOCKET sock, size_t* blocks, size_t* bytes);